-- Assignment Desk: Brightspot Assignment Desk tool gives L.A.
+- Planning tools: Brightspot's built-in planning tools give L.A.
 Times editors visibility across the newsroom, empowering teams to better plan and execute publishing schedules and more tactically manage employees and an army of freelancers in the field.
 They can not only track the articles and stories being drafted, but they can also manage video production, photography and graphic design projects, helping marketing, sales and operations plan important campaigns and other activities in advance.

 - Media Desk: With Brightspot's digital asset management product Mediadesk's powerful search engine, users can now find, edit and create content—including photos and videos—easier than ever before.
 Media Desk also houses the publication’s full newspaper print archive, making it simple to search for previously published content.
 Powered by federated search, a custom front-end and artificial intelligence, Media Desk essentially eliminates the following issues commonly associated with busy newsrooms: underutilized assets, wasted money and publication delays.

 - Custom OVP integration: The L.A.
 Times’ robust integration with YouTube makes it possible to seamlessly create, edit, search, tag and distribute video content within one consistent workflow in the CMS.
 Since video management is housed in the CMS, editors can now take advantage of AWS machine learning services like Amazon Rekognition and Amazon Transcribe.